ahickman3/Random_Quote_Generator/README.md

 # Random Quote Generator

-Smash Bros themed random quote generator that implements imgur's API to pull photos of characters depending on the quote.
+Smash Bros themed random quote generator that implements imgur's API to pull photos of characters depending on the random quote given.